xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 suffrage at the end of World War I.

-Furthermore, World War I was a turning point also because it inaugurated a new area of warfare: it was perhaps the last war in which [more soldiers died than civilians]{.ul}.
+Furthermore, World War I was a turning point also because it inaugurated a new area of warfare: it was perhaps the last war in which more soldiers died than civilians.
 It was in modern wars that civilians were targeted by mass bombings, terrorising, deportations, exterminations, massacres and mass rapes.
 Today, being a member of the armed forces is (statistically) the most secure position.